September 26, 2017

 Some things can be quicker to do without a chatbot.
 The conversational structure can lock the user into a linear process that can feel limiting in some situations.
 So don’t rush out and add a chatbot to every part of your user experience.
 Pick and choose, and only add it if you think it will help with engagement.

 At the end of the day it’s about striking a balance.
-Some people will want to learn shortcuts to input their commands to a bot using as few words as possible, and won’t want to go through the whole pretense of thinking they are speaking to a human.
+Some people will want to learn shortcuts to input their commands to a bot using as few words as possible, and won’t want to go through the whole pretence of thinking they are speaking to a human.
 For others, however, the conversational language from the bot will make the whole experience more pleasant.
 For people who are not computer literate it’s certainly a great way to reduce the barrier to entry.

 So, enjoy engaging with your next bot to have a more streamlined conversational experience, but next time you think you’re falling in love with a chatbot, just think about the software developer and copywriter that spent ages fine tuning those text responses.